 - Elk, Point Arena, Albion, and Little River are smaller and quieter and have some spectacular cliffside properties with extraordinary views.

 - The town of Mendocino is a charming place that looks more like a New England village than a California locale.
 If you stay in town, you can walk to restaurants and shopping.

-- Fort Bragg might sound like a military camp, and you'd be halfway right thinking that, In fact, Fort Bragg was created before the Civil War and abandoned shortly afterward, but the name stuck.
+- Fort Bragg might sound like a military camp, and you'd be half right thinking that.
+In fact, Fort Bragg was created before the Civil War and abandoned shortly afterward, but the name stuck.
 It is one of the larger coastal towns in northern Mendocino.
 It has the most hotels and motels and is the closest place to the Skunk Train.

-You won't find any big-name hotel chains in Mendocino and no four-star resorts.
+You won't find any big-name hotel chains in Mendocino or four-star resorts.

 Some Mendocino lodgings are so isolated that cell phone service is not available.
 If staying connected is important to you, check your provider's coverage map or with your innkeeper before making a reservation.